hanabi/hanabi.github.io/Reference.md

 * *Free Choice* is defined as when a player has two or more options to clue a card and all of the options would **only** touch the same card(s).
 * For example, in a no variant game:
-  * Bob's hand is, from left to right: red 1, blue 4, blue 4, yellow 4, yellow 4
+  * Bob's hand is, from newest to oldest: red 1, blue 4, blue 4, yellow 4, yellow 4
   * If Alice wants to give a *Play Clue* to the red 1, Alice is said to have a *Free Choice* between red and number 1, since both of those clue types would **only** touch the red 1.
 * Since rainbow cards are touched by any color, players will often have a *Free Choice* on how to clue a rainbow card.
 * For example, in a rainbow game with 6 suits:
-  * Bob hand is, from left to right: rainbow 1, blue 4, yellow 4, green 4, yellow 4
+  * Bob hand is, from newest to oldest: rainbow 1, blue 4, yellow 4, green 4, yellow 4
   * If Alice wants to give a *Play Clue* to the rainbow 1, Alice is said to have a *Free Choice* between red, purple, and number 1, since all of those clue types would **only** touch the rainbow 1.

 #### The Free Choice Finesse